 For the past few years, the World Wide Web Consortium (aka W3C) has teased the industry with the potential release of the Web Content Accessibility Guidelines (WCAG) 2.2.
-This likely update has led to much speculation about the immediate impact on vendors who sell digital products, organizations that purchase digital products, and how quickly people with vision, hearing, mobility, and cognitive challenges will benefit from the update.
+This likely update, now expected to be released in Fall of 2023, has led to much speculation about the immediate impact on vendors who sell digital products, organizations that purchase digital products, and how quickly people with vision, hearing, mobility, and cognitive challenges will benefit from the update.

 So let’s take a few moments to unpack some basics:

 Title II and Title III Actions under the Americans with Disabilities Act (ADA) by the Department of Justice (DOJ)